7:45 a.m. Holy Eucharist Rite I

 At the very heart of our Christian life together is prayer and worship.
 These profound activities, and our encounter with God and one another, provide meaning, direction, connection, comfort, and strength for all of life.
 At All Saints Church, our worship is grounded in the Anglican tradition, according to the rites and ceremonies of The Book of Common Prayer.
 In this tradition, the Holy Eucharist (or, “The Lord’s Supper”) is the principal act of worship.
 The word “Eucharist” means “thanksgiving,” and points to the fact that we share this meal giving thanks to God for everything—most especially, for the life, death, and Resurrection of Jesus Christ.
 As we share in this sacred meal, we are united with the risen Christ, as well as generations of Christians across the globe who have shared in it before us.
 This is why it is also sometimes called “Holy Communion.”

 At All Saints, we are blessed to offer sacred worship in a variety of settings and styles.
-On Sunday mornings, we have two services according to Holy Eucharist “Rite I”––at 7:45 a.m. and 11:15 a.m.
-“Rite I” uses the traditional, Elizabethan language, and focuses the liturgy on Christ’s death as the sacrificial offering for the sins of the world.
-The 7:45 a.m. service is a spoken service, and the 11:15 a.m. service draws upon the best of the Anglican choral traditional, with music led by organ and summer choir.
+During the summer, we have 2 services on Sunday mornings.
+The first, at 7:45 a.m., is Holy Eucharist “Rite I” which uses the traditional, Elizabethan language and focuses the liturgy on Christ’s death as the sacrificial offering for the sins of the world.
+This is a spoken service.
+The second service, at 10 a.m.
+Ther first, in our Nave, is usually Holy Eucharist “Rite II”, with music led by organ and summer choir.
 There is also a “Family Table” Service in the Great Hall at 10 a.m..
 This Eucharist service has informal praise and worship music and is intentionally inter-generational.
 We also have a prayer service at 6:30 on Wednesdays.
 Please check the calendar for the summer schedule.

 Altar Flower Donations